AlbertLnz/pkg-phobia-cli/README.npm.md

 - [ ] Fix some bugs with some packages
 - [ ] More user settings questions
 - [ ] TypeScript support
-- [ ] Publish on NPM using GitHub Actions

 ## 📡 API's used